 Chris chats to the Creative Team

-I want to give an inside look into what I found out about the creative team and how they came to work at Studio Orange.
+I recently have tasked myself with interviewing the creative team to find out more about my coworkers and how they came to work at Studio Orange.